Quickstart

 // src/lib/auth.ts

-import { createAuthClient } from "@gencow/react";
+import { createAuthClient } from "@gencow/client";

-export const auth = createAuthClient();
+export const auth = createAuthClient(baseUrl);

 Set Up the Provider